-The 2005 Record of Decision for Preventing and Managing Invasive Plants and the 2008 Record of Decision for Site-Specific Invasive Plant Treatments for the Mt.
+The 2005 Record of Decision and FEIS for Preventing and Managing Invasive Plants and the 2008 Record of Decision and FEIS for Site-Specific Invasive Plant Treatments for the Mt.
 Hood National Forest and Columbia River Gorge National Scenic Area provide additional cumulative effects discussion across a broader landscape.
+The former applies to all national forests in the Pacific Northwest Region (Region 6).

-Other ongoing actions across the Forest include the spraying of certain invasive plant hot spots approved by the 2008 record of decision.
+Other ongoing actions across the Forest include the spraying of certain invasive plant hot spots approved by the 2008 Record of Decision.
 There are no potential spray areas in or directly adjacent to thinning units.
+The Oregon Department of Agriculture treats populations of Japanese knotweed, spotted and diffuse knapweed, rush skeletonweed, herb Robert, and Canada thistle that are scattered in the Clackamas and Collawash watersheds annually or biennially depending on the species and population persistence.
+A number of these populations are located along haul routes (e.g., Highway 224; FS roads 46, 63, and 70).
+A population of false brome along FS road 70 is being treated manually by agency botanists.
 Also several roads are planned for decommissioning after the thinning is finished.
 Closing these roads to public access may reduce the potential for invasive plants spread by the recreating public and their vehicles.